 At Common Ground, we define the environment and environmental leadership broadly — not just trees, air, land, wild animals, and water, but people and the human environment as well.

 The Leader in Residence’s Role

-During the week of their residency, the Environmental Leader in Residence would:
+During their residency, the Environmental Leader in Residence would: